Working to Win Damages Awards for Whistleblowers

 Setting the precedent for damages available in a corporate whistleblower case...

 Kohn, Kohn & Colapinto prevailed in a ten-year battle with Georgia Power Co. in obtaining court orders mandating that wrongfully discharged senior executive Marvin Hobby be awarded over $5,000,000 in damages and equitable relief.
-The company lost in its bid to block reinstatement, and was ordered to fully compensate whistleblower Mr. Hobby with back pay, calculated salary increases, vacation time, car allowances, life insurance, retirement benefits, stock options, damages for reputational harm and emotional distress, lost equity, parking privileges and tax penalties, among other damages.
+The company lost in its bid to block reinstatement, and was ordered to fully compensate whistleblower Mr. Hobby with back pay, calculated salary increases, vacation time, car allowances, life insurance, retirement benefits, stock options, damages for harm to his reputation and emotional distress, lost equity, parking privileges and tax penalties, among other damages.

 In a historic case Murphy v.
 IRS, KKC successfully used the 16th Amendment, for the first time in fifty years, to challenge the taxation of compensatory damages paid to a whistleblower for loss of reputation and emotional distress.
 Under strong pressure from the Department of Treasury the decision was reversed based on Article I taxing authority.
 This case is regularly cited to by commentators as justification for providing tax relief to victims of discrimination.